tiann/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 ### How to backport path_umount

-You can get module umount feature working on pre-GKI kernels by manually backporting `path_umount` from 5.9.
+You can get "Umount modules" feature working on pre-GKI kernels by manually backporting `path_umount` from 5.9.
 You can use this patch as reference:

 ```diff
 --- a/fs/namespace.c